daniel-wrench/space_stats/README.md

 View that state of cluster jobs with `vuw-myjobs`.

 0. `source ~/bin/python_env` *if you are running anything in the terminal*
-1. `sbatch 1_batch_job.sh` *Only have to do this once, depending on the size, number, and frequency of original unique intervals you want* **Takes about 4min with 20 CPUs and 10G per CPU.**
+1. `sbatch 1_batch_job.sh` *Only have to do this once, depending on the size, number, and frequency of original unique intervals you want* **Takes about 8min with 6 CPUs and 15G per CPU.
+Requires > 20GB total and/or > 10GB per CPU**

     `1_process_data.py` does the following:
     1. Load data from CDF files, get time and date column formatted correctly